thanaskoka/WebAnalytics/README.md

 --executor-cores 5 \
 --num-executors 3 \
 WebAnalytics.jar \
-"ContainerName" "BlobStorageName" "WebModelPath" "DataModelPath" "DbPath" "ApacheLogPath" "RtxLogPath" "outputAnalysisPath"
+"wasb://dataset@demowebanalytics.blob.core.windows.net/AnalysisConfiguration.conf"

-** you need to pass to the jar Application 8 parameter to work properly:
+** you need to pass to the jar Application as parameter the configuration file path to work properly:

-* ContainerName  :the container name of the blob storage used to analyze the data
-* BlobStorageName  :the Blob Storage name used to analyze the data
-* WebModelPath  :the Relative Path of the Container where is saved the WebModel
-* DataModelPath  :the Relative Path of the Container where is saved the WebModel
-* DbPath  :the Relative Path of the Container where is saved the DB dump
-* ApacheLogPath  :the Relative Path of the Container where are saved the Apache Log to be analyzed
-* RtxLogPath  :the Relative Path of the Container where are saved the Rtx Log to be analyzed
-* outputAnalysisPath  :the Relative Path of the Container where you want to save the final Analysis

-##An example of the 8 parameters can be:
-* "provaContainer" "tesithanas" "data/WebModel/" "data/DataModel/" "data/DbIstance/" "data/dataset-20161216/" "data/dataset-20161216/" "data/OutputhAnalysis/"